BWibo/3dcitydb-mkdocs/docs/citydb-tool/export.md

 #### SQL-based filtering

-The `--sql-filter` option allows the use of SQL `SELECT` statements as a filter expressions, providing access to all details of the [relational schema](../3dcitydb/relational-schema.md).
+The `--sql-filter` option allows the use of SQL `SELECT` statements as filter expressions, providing access to all details of the [relational schema](../3dcitydb/relational-schema.md).
 Any `SELECT` statement supported by the underlying database system is permitted, as long as it returns only a list of `id` values from the [FEATURE](../3dcitydb/feature-module.md#feature-table) table.
 Only features included in the returned list will be